 From Lucerne, the boat goes to Beckenried.
 From there the bus 311 goes to Stans.
 From Stans, both the train and a bus run to the train station in Engelberg.
 The free shuttle bus Dorf-Express runs between Engelberg train station and Titlis valley station.
 The walk takes about 10 min.

 Six other bus lines take passengers in Engelberg to the train station and to the valley stations of the mountain railroads free of charge.

 Return journey from Bannalp

 From the valley station of the Bannalpbahn in Fell - Oberrickenbach you take the post bus line 331 to Wolfenschiessen train station.
 For six stops the post bus needs 14 min.
-From Wolfenschiessen station the Zentralbahn goes to Engelberg via Grafenort.
+From the station Wolfenschiessen the central train goes to Engelberg via Grafenort.
 The train takes about twenty minutes.
 It usually runs every hour.